-Camp Paradise has a rich history of life change, impacting generations of kids, students, and parents.
+Camp Paradise has a rich history of life change, impacting generations of kids, students, and families.
 Let’s look back at 50 years of impact, starting at the beginning.

 A benevolent donor gave Willow Creek 720 acres in the Upper Peninsula of Michigan.
 Armed with directions written on a napkin, Tim Vanden Bos and a handful of others head north to find the land and a dilapidated early-1900s cabin.